Juba County, Central Equatoria State

 Roads from Juba city:

-• Seven primary roads and one secondary road connect Juba to surrounding counties.
+- Seven primary roads and one secondary road connect Juba to the surrounding counties.

-• South to Nimule – Road was designated as being passable during both the rainy and dry seasons 2022 and 2023, respectively.
+- South to Nimule – The road was designated as passable during both the rainy and dry seasons between 2022 and 2025.

-• South-west to Lainya and Yei – Road was designated as being passable with difficulties between Juba and Lainya during the rainy season in 2022, though was impassible between Lainya and Yei during the same season.
-The road was deemed passable in the dry season of 2023.
+- Southwest to Lainya and Yei – The road was designated as passable with difficulty between Juba and Lainya during the rainy season in 2022, though it was impassable between Lainya and Yei during the same season.
+The road was deemed passable during the 2025 dry season.

-• East to Lopa/Lopa County – Secondary road was deemed impassable during both the rainy and dry seasons of 2022 and 2023, respectively.
+- East to Lopa/Lopa County – The secondary road was deemed impassable during both the rainy and dry seasons of 2022 and 2023, respectively, and remained so in 2025.

-• South-east to Torit – the primary road was deemed passable during both the rainy and dry seasons of 2022 and 2023, respectively, though conditions for a secondary bypass along the route are unknown.
+- South-east to Torit – the primary road was deemed passable during the rainy and dry seasons of 2022, 2023, and 2025, though conditions for a secondary bypass along the route are unknown.

-• North to Terekeka – Secondary road designated as passable during both the rainy and dry seasons of 2022 and 2023, respectively.
+- North to Terekeka – Secondary Road designated as passable during the rainy and dry seasons in 2022, 2023, and 2025.

 Road from Rokon town to Tindilo village:

-• A tertiary road in western Juba County runs northward to Tindilo village in Terekeka County.
-This road does not appear on Logistics Clusters maps, meaning its condition is unknown.
+- A tertiary road in western Juba County runs north to Tindilo village in Terekeka County.
+This road does not appear on Logistics Clusters maps, so its condition is unknown.

 UNHAS-recognised Heli and Fixed-Wing Airplane Airstrips: Juba International Airport